-A maintained certificate refers to the process of recognising that a set of one or more changes made to a certified TOE (or to aspects of the development environment) have not adversely affected assurance in that TOE.
+A maintained certificate refers to the process of recognising that a set of one or more changes made to a certified TOE (or to aspects of the development environment) have not adversely affected assurance in that TOE, which corresponds to a re-issued (new) certificate for the changed TOE.

 Re-evaluation refers to the process of recognising that changes made to a certified TOE (or to other assurance measures) require independent evaluator activities to be performed in order to establish a new assurance baseline.
 Re-evaluation seeks to reuse results from a previous evaluation.
-The positive result of a re-evaluation should lead to the renewed certificate with, where applicable, an extended validity period.
+The positive result of a re-evaluation should lead to a new certificate with, where applicable, an extended validity period as compared to the original one.

 Re-assessment refers to the process of updating the vulnerability analysis of the initially certified product, at the same level as initially requested within the security target, including when necessary the associated penetration tests.
-Reassessment can be performed ad hoc or on a periodical basis.
+Re-assessment can be performed ad hoc or on a periodical basis.
 It can be seen as a particular case of re-evaluation where the TOE has not changed, but where the changes in the threat environment need to be assessed to confirm the TOE still reaches the same level of resistance as initially certified.
-The positive result of a re-assessment leads to the continuation of the certificate with an extended validity period.
+The positive result of a re-assessment leads to the renewal of the certificate with an extended validity period as compared to the original one.